 Students always rise to the levels of expectation of the teacher.
 If you expect less, you will receive less.
 I believe and expect each student that I teach to learn and achieve at a level beyond their wildest dreams.
-I have a driver personality, and as a result, I drive each student to pass their perceived personal limitations to realize the greatness that is inside of each of them.
-Furthermore, as a math educator professor, I have learned to teach math; you must understand it from a conceptual point of view and ground it in reality, pedagogies.
+I have a driver personality, and as a result, I drive each student to pass their perceived personal limitations to realize the greatness inside each of them.
+Furthermore, as a math educator professor, I have learned to teach math; you must understand it from a conceptual point of view and ground it in reality pedagogies.

 My pedagogical methods included teaching my students to avoid rote memorization strategies.
 However, I work with students to consider learning from a conceptual understanding point of view.
 Learning from a theoretical understanding point of view allows students to become problem solvers and equips them with tools.
 Additionally, I show them the best practices, techniques and how to apply them to specific situations.
 As educators, we often prepare students for careers that do not exist; therefore, it is vitally important to ensure they leave with a robust foundational set of skills.
 To accomplish this, I create an academically open and engaging atmosphere that makes students comfortable.
 Once students feel comfortable, they feel free to ask questions, leading to a very active learning environment in my classes.